wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-calling-overview-teams-calling/includes/deploy-teams-calling.md

 ## Configure auto attendants and call queues

 Determine how you are going to use these features in your organization.
-For example, what languages must be supported, should you allow voice inputs or only enable dialling inputs, how are calls routed during off hours and holidays, do you want to record your own messages or use the system-generated voice.
+For example, what languages must be supported, should you allow voice inputs or only enable dialing inputs, how are calls routed during off hours and holidays, do you want to record your own messages or use the system-generated voice.
 Configure the call routing flow for auto attendants.
 For example, should the call be transferred directly to a specific person that can receive voice calls, should the target be a voice app, voicemail, or an external number.
 Alternatively, should the call be directed based on dial options such as an extension number or by spelling a person’s name.

 For call queues, determine how to handle call overflow (if the number of calls exceeds a preconfigured limit), and call timeouts.